gtashnik/easyTextCryptor/README.md

-# easyTextCryptor
+# easy Text Cryptor
-simple console software to encrypt and decrypt text messages written on python
+simple software to encrypt and decrypt text messages written on python.

 Easy Text Cryptor by Dmitry published under Mozilla Public License v2 Easy text cryptor generates random unique key  for each encrypted message

 Benefits:
 - Easy to use for everyone
+- Has strong crypto algorithm
 - No installation required
 - Open source with clean understandable code
+- Has graphic user interface
 - Can be run on any platform (Windows, Linux, Macos) where Python v3 is installed

 How to use: